jrgp/soldat-pystats/readme.md

  - Data retention setting.
 Work by traversing kill log in reverse and decrementing stats each kill/event would have incremented if it is past the cutoff point.
 Also delete players with 0 kills/etc. **works**

- - Display each player's top enemies and victims
+ - Display each player's top enemies and victims **done**
+ - Add support for multiple servers and a way to pick between them in the UI. **done**

+ - Fix/refactor retention.
+Use a function for kill processing as well as kill reverting in the same exact code, to avoid duplication.

  - Fix timezones.
 Store dates exclusively as pickled datetime objects, not stupid unix timestamp interpretations.
 Soldat appears to log kills in UTC.